 1. It helps identify loyal customers

 Every boss ever knows how important a loyal customer is.
-There is also the popular statistic which states that it costs 5 times more to acquire a new customer than to retain an existing customer.
+There is also a popular statistic that states that it costs 5 times more to acquire a new customer than to retain an existing customer.

 2. It is a tell-tale sign of organic growth

 When Bain & Co. created the NPS® metric in 2003, they did a detailed analysis of how the score impacts or correlates to a company’s growth.
-The study concluded that a positive Net Promoter Score Analysis to be a sure indicator of the future growth prospects of the company.
+The study concluded that a positive Net Promoter Score Analysis is a sure indicator of the future growth prospects of the company.

-But, how can one number predict the long-term growth story of business?
+But, how can one number predict the long-term growth story of a business?